sockmaster27/adae-node/README.md

 -   Bun (partially)

 The library is implemented on top of [Neon](https://github.com/neon-bindings/neon#readme), so please refer to that for more granular information about supported platforms etc.

+## License

+adae-node is available under an [MIT license](./LICENSE).

+By contributing, you agree that your contributions will be licensed under the projects MIT License.